pyvec/naucse.python.cz/lessons/git-en/install/index.md

 # Git

-Another program we will install and that will later enable us to cooperate on emerging programs with others.
+There is another program that we will install and that will later let us cooperate and develop programs together with other people.
 It's called Git.
-Let's install and set it up.
+Let's install it and set it up.

-Installation is different for different operating systems, choose yours.
+The installation procedure is different for different operating systems, so choose yours.

 ## Linux

-We can install Linux on one command:
+In Linux, we can install it with one command:

 **Fedora, RHEL**: